Bring the Connecticut Museum to Your School

 Discounts available for Priority School Districts and Title I Schools.

-Thank you to the Charles D. Fleischman Charitable Trust, the Society of the Cincinnati in the State of Connecticut, and the U.S. Department of Education.
+Thank you to the Charles D. Fleischman Charitable Trust, the Scripps Family Fund for Education and the Arts, the Society of the Cincinnati in the State of Connecticut, and the U.S. Department of Education.

 T